COVID-19 risk assessment results

 G-Research’s tax compliance function is managed by its team of in-house qualified accountants, ensuring that tax decisions are informed and current.
 A control framework is in place to ensure that tax risks, including changes to relevant laws, regulations and guidance, are identified in a timely manner and subsequent action is taken to mitigate those risks to an acceptably low level.
 Tax risks and responses are documented to ensure that G-Research’s tax strategy remains transparent, and to ensure that it is communicated to and recognised by those in charge of governance.

 Attitude Towards Tax Planning and Risk

 G-Research does not consider tax planning to be a major driver in determining business strategy and key decision making.
-Conversely, G-Research considers its tax contributions a necessary responsibility and exercises a low-risk appetite in terms of tax planning opportunities.
+G-Research has a low-risk appetite in terms of tax planning opportunities.

 We may utilise available tax reliefs and incentives where appropriate and in a manner which is consistent with the government’s policy objectives.

 Applicable tax advice will be sought from external advisors in respect of material transactions or when the Finance team do not have the necessary expertise required in a particular area.
 Significant transactions within, or changes to, the business is reviewed and approved by the Board or Management Committee.

 G-Research looks to maintain an open, positive and cooperative working relationship with HMRC.